 by special guest contributor Tom Corson-Knowles

 Distribution is everything in the publishing business.
 If you want more sales, you need more than just distribution—you need better placement.
-In this week’s post, guest poster Tom Corson-Knowles—international bestselling author and founder of EbookPublishingSchool.com—shares his secret to ranking your book on Amazon and other eBook retailers.
+In this week’s post, guest poster Tom Corson-Knowles—international bestselling author and founder of EbookPublishingSchool.com—shares his secret to ranking your book with Category Selection on Amazon and other eBook retailers.

 FIGHTING FOR SPACE

 Just like in a physical book store or retail store where product owners and publishers fight for the best shelf space, this same fight for space happens at online retailers like Amazon every day.
 Finding the right categories for your book on Amazon or other retailers—and getting those retailers to list your book in the right categories to get you the most exposure and sales—is a big deal.

 We’ve all imagined what it would be like to publish the next big book.
 We’ve all wondered what it would feel like to see our name at the top of the bestsellers list, and we’ve all asked ourselves this question:

 There’s a lot of marketing information out there when it comes to ranking, so much so that it can lead to information overload and paralysis by analysis.
 I found that when you focus on The 4 Rs of Category Selection, getting retailers to promote your book to your ideal readers becomes a much easier, simpler and more profitable process.

 The 4 Rs of Category Selection are Relevance, Rank, Readers and Results.

 The first thing you want to consider when deciding on a category is relevance.
 You want to put your book in a category where readers are looking for the type of book you wrote.

 Sometimes it’s easy.
 For instance, if you write a book about developing positive habits, you probably wouldn’t place it in the Comics and Graphic Novel category.
 Your book is much more likely to be found by your target audience in one of the Self Help categories.